gauravkarki93/Database/README.md

-1. Created a Database Schema using the IMDB database in Oracle DB 11g
+1. Created a Database Schema of the IMDB database in Oracle DB 11g.

-2. Parse the files and insert them into the tables.
+2. Parsed the data from files to build SQL queries and execute them.
 (Populate.java)

-3. Create a Java Swing GUI using IntelliJ or Netbeans. (hw3.java)
+3. Created a Java Swing GUI using Netbeans. (hw3.java)